timandy/eino-ext/components/indexer/milvus/README.md

 English | [简体中文](README_zh.md)

+> [!WARNING]
+> **Deprecated**: This component uses the legacy milvus-sdk-go v2.4.x which is no longer actively maintained and only supports Milvus 2.4.
+It is retained for backward compatibility.
+New users should use [milvus2](../milvus2/README.md), which provides additional features and is built on the newer SDK.

 An Milvus 2.x indexer implementation for [Eino](https://github.com/cloudwego/eino) that implements the `Indexer` interface.
 This enables seamless integration with Eino's vector storage and retrieval system for enhanced semantic search capabilities.